In the holiday spirit: 3 ways to use texting to show customer appreciation

 Holiday deals and specials bring in current customers and hopefully draw in new ones too.
-While you of course want to take advantage of holiday spending, the end of the year is also a great time to plan a customer appreciation event.
+While you of course want to take advantage of holiday spending, the end of the year is also a great time to show customer appreciation with an event.

 Things to keep in mind…

 The size of your active customer base heavily influences the customer appreciation event you plan.
 If the promotion is too exclusive, are you really showing appreciation to your customers?
 And if it’s too broad, no one feels special.